A website is one of the foundations for long-term business planning. Here’s what you need to know about writing a website brief!

 How to get started?

-Before you start writing a website brief, there are a couple of things you need to really think about.
+Whether you’re developing the website in-house or with an agency, before you start writing a website brief, there are a couple of things you need to really think about.
 Basically, this is your business investment that’ll help you in long-term planning and attracting new customers, as well as building your revenue, so you need to approach it as such.

 So, what are those main segments of the brief you really need to think about?